Operators in the Orchestration Rules

 Is Empty Finds elements that have an empty value (operates in the same way as Equals but matches against an empty string).

-Is Not Empty Finds elements that do not have a value.
+Is Not Empty Finds elements that have a value.
+They cannot be blank.

-Is In CIDR Find elements that are included in the given IP range (using CIDR notation).
+Is In CIDR Finds elements that are included in the given IP range, using Classless Inter-Domain Routing (CIDR) notation.

 Is Not In CIDR Find elements that are not included in the given IP range (using CIDR notation).